romeerez/orchid-orm/packages/docs/src/guide/orm-relation-queries.md

 ## create, update, delete

-`Porm` makes it very easy to do modifications of related records, it allows to build a query chains to modify related records, it supports nested creates and updates.
+`Porm` makes it very easy to do modifications of related records, it allows building a query chain to modify related records, it supports nested creates and updates.

 For `belongsTo` and `hasOne` you can do only one thing per each relation.
-For instance, create author while creating a book, or connect book to the author while creating it.
+For instance, create an author while creating a book, or connect the book to the author while creating it.
 But not create and connect at the same time.

-For `hasMany` and `hasAndBelongsToMany` you can combine multiple commands for a single relations: while updating the author you can create new books, connect some books, delete books by conditions.
+For `hasMany` and `hasAndBelongsToMany` you can combine multiple commands for a single relation: while updating the author you can create new books, connect some books, and delete books by conditions.

 ## create from relation query